railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 ## Bonus - NextJS

 This tutorial was born out of an exploration into instrumenting some of our applications with <a href="https://nextjs.org/docs/pages/building-your-application/optimizing/open-telemetry#custom-exporters" target="_blank">NextJS's Otel library</a>.

-You can use this Otel collector stack to capture telemetry data from your NextJS app!
-Simply set the required environment variable in the NextJS application.
+This means that you can use this Otel collector stack to capture telemetry data from your NextJS app!

+### Send Telemetry Data from NextJS

+Assuming you've followed the docs mentioned above to instrument your NextJS app, you can configure it to send requests to your collector in Railway by setting the required environment variable in the NextJS application.

-If your Next App is deployed in the **same Railway project as the collector**, you can use the private network -
+*If your Next App is deployed in the **same Railway project as the collector**, you can use the private network -*

 ```plaintext
 OTEL_EXPORTER_OTLP_ENDPOINT=http://${{otel-collector.RAILWAY_PRIVATE_DOMAIN}}:4318
 ```

-If your Next App is deployed in **another Railway project, or outside of Railway entirely**, you can use the public network -
+*If your Next App is deployed in **another Railway project, or outside of Railway entirely**, you can use the public network -*

 ```plaintext
 OTEL_EXPORTER_OTLP_ENDPOINT=https://<PUBLIC DOMAIN OF THE COLLECTOR IN RAILWAY>
 ```

-#### Having trouble?
+- Note: If you use the public domain, you will need to update the PORT environment variable in your Otel Collector service to `PORT=4318`

+#### Debugging in NextJS

 Another helpful environment variable, specific to NextJS, is the debug directive -